 - through Planning Explorer

-You should also be aware that, by law, we have to make all comments we receive publicly available, including the name and address of the person who made the comment.
-Any member of the public (including the person who applied for the planning permission) can ask to see or copy the comments.
+You must provide your name and address with your comments for us to consider them.
+You should also be aware that we make all comments we receive publicly available, so anyone (including the person who applied for the planning permission) can ask to see or copy the comments.

 What we'll do

-We won't acknowledge your letter or email, but we'll consider your comments and the decision will be published on Planning Explorer when made.
+We'll acknowledge your letter or email and consider your comments.
+The decision on the application will be published on Planning Explorer when made.

 We'll only take into account planning matters, such as the effect of the proposal on the enjoyment of your home or garden, on the appearance of the surrounding area, and on highway safety.